yuluyan/TheNote/README.md

 # TheNote
 An extensible desktop note keeper.
+Created with Electron.